Mezzanine Loans in New Mexico

 Major commercial real estate finance company.
 Multifamily specialist.
 Agency, bridge, and mezzanine lending.

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In New Mexico, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In New Mexico, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 New Mexico's economy is significantly driven by federal installations including Los Alamos and Sandia National Laboratories, along with growing energy production in the Permian Basin.
 The state's film tax incentives have stimulated production-related commercial development.